 Thai green curry paste is surprisingly easy to make, and it's much healthier & fresher-tasting than the store-bought variety.
 Added to your favorite meats or seafood, noodles, vegetables, tofu, or wheat gluten, this paste will create sumptuous curries.
 Or use it to make delicious soups or noodle dishes.
 Cook with the paste right away, or store in the refrigerator for up to two weeks and use it as you need it.
 The paste can also be frozen for future use.
 Enjoy!

-- 1 stalk lemongrass (minced or 3 tbsp. prepared frozen or bottled lemongrass; available at Asian stores)
+- 1 stalk lemongrass (minced or 3 tablespoon prepared frozen or bottled lemongrass; available at Asian stores)

-- 1 to 3 green chilies (sliced; Thai green chilies or jalapeños)
+- 1 to 3 green chilies (or Thai green chilies or jalapeños, sliced)

-- 1 shallot (sliced, or 4 tbsp. minced purple onion)
+- 1 shallot (or 4 tablespoon minced purple onion, sliced)